2017 Venezuelan regional elections: Relocation of voting centers

 They claimed Daniel Ortega and First Lady Rosario Murillo were allies of president Nicolás Maduro and that "both have now become in the principal advisors of Maduro in the organization of electoral frauds".
 In a statement, the MUD demanded the Executive Branch the immediate expulsion of Nicaraguan advisors and asked the Organization of American States (OAS) and the governments of the region to demand Nicaragua not to meddle in the internal affairs of Venezuela, saying that "we reject the participation of Nicaragua in any initiative related with the situation of Venezuela".
 Liliana Hernández, electoral coordinator of the MUD, denounced that the CNE did not allow international observers and did not accredit the Venezuelan Electoral Observatory for the accompaniment during the regional elections.

-The relocation happened in less than 72 hours of the election of more than 250 voting centers, many of which located in traditionally opposition zones.
-Due to the relocation of voting centers by the government, some middle class Venezuelans who usually support the opposition were forced to vote in poor communities filled with crime, deterring voter participation in some cases.
-Three days before elections, the Bolivarian government-led CNE changed hundreds of voting locations affecting over 700,000 voters in predominately opposition areas, publishing a table with the affected polling stations, with the Miranda and Mérida states being the most affected, with 232,428 and 129,520 voters, respectively.
+The relocation happened in less than 72 hours of the election at more than 250 voting centers, many of which were located in traditionally opposition zones.
+Due to the relocation of voting centers by the government, some middle class Venezuelans who supported the opposition were forced to vote in poor communities filled with crime, deterring voter participation in some cases.
+Three days before elections, the government-led CNE changed hundreds of voting locations affecting over 700,000 voters in predominately opposition areas, publishing a table with the affected polling stations.
+The Miranda and Mérida states were the most affected, with 232,428 and 129,520 voters, respectively.
 The CNE cited security reasons, though opposition members believe the move was to cause confusion and prevent voter participation.

 Broadcasting

-Rondón also criticized the state television network, Venezolana de Televisión, for transmitting pro-government messages which is forbidden by law, describing it as "regretful" that the very public network "is violating the electoral regulations".
+Rondón also criticized the state television network, Venezolana de Televisión, for transmitting pro-government messages, which is forbidden by law.
+He described it as "regretful" that the network "is violating the electoral regulations".